EdwinVW/iot-edge-demos/README.md

 	- Choose *.NET* as the runtime-stack.
 7. Install the latest LTS version of the [.NET Core SDK](https://dotnet.microsoft.com/download).
 8. Install the prerequisites for VS Code as described in [this article](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-vs-code-develop-module).
 Only install the .NET / C# prerequisites.
-9. Install the VS Code extension for *Azure Functions*.
+9. Install the VS Code extension for *Azure Functions* as described in [this article](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code).
-10. Install Docker for Desktop.
 11. Open the `iot-edge-demos.code-workspace` file in the repository using Visual Studio Code.
+12. Make sure you are signed into your Azure subscription from Visual Studio Code so you can access your Azure resources:
+	- Press the short-cut key `Ctrl-Shift-P` to open the command-list.
+	- Type `Azure: Sign in` and select the command from the list.
+	- Login with your credentials.

 Once you have satisfied the prerequisites above, you can dive in and start the solution.
 Execute the following steps:

 > For all the steps I assume that you have opened the `iot-edge-demos.code-workspace` file in the repository using Visual Studio Code.

-#### 2. Deploy the Azure Function app
+### 2. Deploy the Azure Function app
 1. Open the Azure Portal and select the Function App you created earlier.
 2. Add 2 connection strings to the app settings:
 	- Click the *Application Settings* option: